tarantool/doc/doc/book/box/data_model.rst

 .. _index-box_number:

-In Lua, a **number** is double-precision floating-point, but Tarantool allows both integer and floating-point values.
+In Lua, a **number** is double-precision floating-point, but Tarantool 'number' may have both integer and floating-point values.
 Tarantool will try to store a Lua number as floating-point if the value contains a decimal point or is very large (greater than 100 trillion = 1e14), otherwise Tarantool will store it as an integer.